Ingredion (INGR) Q2 2017 Results - Earnings Call Transcript

 Farha Aslam - Stephens, Inc.

 I'm still kind of confused about South America.
 I'm sorry to keep going back to this region.
-But in the second half of this year, do you expect earnings to be up versus the second half of last year, given you should have restructuring benefit and a much, much more benign corn environment.
+But in the second half of this year, do you expect earnings to be up versus the second half of last year, given you should have restructuring benefits and a much, much more benign corn environment.
 Is that how we should think about it?

 James D. Gray - Ingredion, Inc.

-I think while we have set up for a better run rate on labor savings as well as manufacturing expenses, I think, the one thing that's still over our head is how quickly some of the customer recovery of our sales in Argentina will occur.
+I think while we have set up for a better run rate on labor savings as well as manufacturing expenses, I think the one thing that's still over our head is how quickly some of the customer recovery of our sales in Argentina will occur.
 So, it's really hard to measure that in July and August in the midst of winter, particularly when you're selling into beverages.
 So, we really need to just be kind of middle of the road and continue to do our job in terms of servicing our customers and see how that plays out really into Q4.

 But in prior comments, getting back to the second half in South America is generally the majority of the profits.
 We have taken actions over the last 18 months to improve our cost position in both Brazil and Argentina.
 I think we're perfectly set up for some nice leverage if we get some strong customer recovery and we see any glimpses of economic growth and stronger consumer pull-away for our customers' products, then we should have some nice momentum.

 Farha Aslam - Stephens, Inc.